dappnode/DAppNodePackage-Besu/getting-started.md

 Besu (Execution Client)

-Mainnet is now ready for the merge!
+Besu is now ready for the merge!

 There are now two RPC APIs in Execution Clients: